 How will the coastal inventory be developed?

-- The inventory will be advised by the new standing mapping committee of the CWMW.
+- The inventory will be advised by the new Statewide Mapping Committee of the CWMW.
 The committee includes wetland mapping experts from regional, state, and federal agencies, the private and NGO sectors, and academia.
 To ensure its relevance and plan for the future, the committee will include experts in the rapidly developing methods of remote sensing and automated mapping.

 - The inventory will be developed using the Standard Operating Procedures (SOP) of CARI.
 The CARI SOP includes a rigorous, detailed, stepwise procedure for utilizing various input data, including digital imagery, elevation models, LiDAR, existing maps and other kinds of ancillary data to meet standardized requirements for map detail and spatial accuracy.
 The SOP may be modified, however, based on the advice of the mapping committee, for example, to incorporate automated mapping techniques and limitations.

-- The inventory will be used to update CARIas the basemap for EcoAtlas and its statewide tool set, including Project Tracker and the Mitigation Planning Tool, as well as other tools produced by regional partners for their specific uses.
+- The inventory will be used to update CARI as the basemap for EcoAtlas and its statewide tool set, including Project Tracker and the Mitigation Planning Tool, as well as other tools produced by regional partners for their specific uses.
 The inventory will be an integral part of the growing initiative to use EcoAtlas to coordinate aquatic resource protection and restoration across programs at all levels of government.
+Several existing data sources will be incorporated into the inventory, including:

 What are potential future phases?